-During the last ten years it has been my business to. misit, almost every winter, the twelve provinces of Inda, hand to superintend a survey of their population and tresources.
-The Indian Government has, so to speak; drdered me to conduct for it a great stock-taking after a century of British rule.
-I have often amused myself, Iduring my solitary percerinations, by imagining what a Hindu of the last century would think of the present state of his country if he could revisit the earth.
-I have supposed that his first surprise at the outward physical changes had subsided; that he had got accustomed to the fact that thousands of square miles of jungle, which in his time were inhabited only by wild beasts, have been turned into fertile crop-lands; that fever-smitten swamps have been covered with healthy, well-drained cities, that the mountain walls which shut off the interior of India from the seaports have been pierced by roads and scaled by railways; that the great rivers which formed the barriers between provinces, and desolated the country with their floods, have new been controlled to the uses of man, spanned by bridges, and tapped by canals.
+During he last ten years it has been my business to visit, almost every winter, the twelve provinces of India, and to superintend a survey of their population and resources. • The Indian Government has, so to speak, ordered me to conduct for it a great stock-taking after a century of British rule.
+I have often amused myself. during my solitary peregrinations, by imagining what a Hindu of the last century would think of the present state of his country if he could revisit the earth.
+I have supposed that his first surprise at the outward physical changes had subsided; that he had got accustomed to the fact that thousands of square miles of jungle, which in his time were inhabited only by wild beasts, have been turned into fertile crop-lands; that fever-smitten swamps have been covered with healthy, well-drained cities; that the mountain walls which shut off the interior of India from the seaports have been pierced by roads and scaled by railways; that the great rivers which formed the barriers between provinces, and desolated the country with their floods, have now been controlled to the uses of man, spanned by bridges, and tapped by canals.
 But what would strike him as more surprising than these outward changes is the security of the people.
-In provinces where every man, from the prince to the peasant, a hundred years ago, went armed, he would look round in vain for a matchlock or a sword He world find the multitudistis native states of India, which 'he rememberell in jealous isolation broken only by merciless wars, thew trading quietly with each other, bound together by railway?

-and roads, by the post and the telegraph.
-He would fild, moreover, much that was new as well as much that was changed.
+In provinces where every man, from the prince to the peasant, a hundred years ago, went armed, he would look round in vain for a matchlock or a sword.
+He would find the multitudinous native states of India, which he remembered in jealous isolation broken only by merciless wars, now trading quietly with each other, bound together by railways and roads, by the post and the telegraph.
+He would find, moreover, much that was new as well as much that was changed.
 He would see the country dotted with imposing edifices in a strange foreign architecture, of which he could not guess the uses.
 He would ask what wealthy prince had reared for himself that spacious palace?
 He would be answered that the building was no pleasure-house for the rich, but a hospital for the poor.
-He would inquire, In honour of what new deity is this splended shrine?
+He would inquire, In honour of what new deity is this splendid shrine?
 He would be told that it was no new temple to the gods, but a school for the people.
 Instead of bristling fortresses, he would see courts of justice; in place of a Muhammadan general in charge of each district, he would find an English magistrate; instead of a swarming soldiery, he would discover a police.

 He would also detect some mournful features in the landscape.
-In provinces where, a hundred years ago, there was plenty of land for every one who wished to the it, he would see human beings so densely crowded together as to exhaust the soil, and yet fail to wring from it enough to eat.
-Among a people whose sole means of subsistence was agriculture, he would find a landless proletariate springing up, while millions more were clinging with a despairing grip to their half-acre of earth a-piece, under a burden of rack-rent or usury.
-One hand, he would use great bodies of traders and husbandmen living in a security and comfort unknown in the palmiest days of the Mughals.
-On the her hand, he would ask himself, as I have often asked.

-myself, whether the prosperity of the prosperous is not highly paid for by the poverty of the poor, and whether this splendid fabric of British rule does not rest deep down on a harder struggle for life.
+In provinces where, a hundred years ago, there was plenty of land for every one who wished to till it, he would see human beings so densely crowded together as to exhaust the soil, and yet fail to wring from it enough to eat.
+Among a people whose sole means of subsistence was agriculture, he would find a landless proletariate springing up, while millions more were clinging with a despairing grip to their half-acro of earth a-piece, under a burden of nack-rent or usury.
+On the one hand, he would see great codies of traders and husbandmen living in a security and comfort unknown in the palmiest days of the Mughals.
+On the other hand, he would ask himself, at I have often asked myself, whether the prosperity of the prosperous is not highly paid for by the poverty of the poor, and whether this splendid fabric of British rule does not rest deep down on a harder struggle for life.